reasonset/maildeliver/README.md

 	$ find Mail -type f -name "[1-9]*" | while read i; do MH=$HOME/Mail_sorted maildeliv.localdeliv.rb --nomemo < "$i"; done
 	$ rm -rf Mail
 	$ mv Mail_sorted Mail

+### Debug

+Every script write error to STDERR.
+So, you can log it with redirect STDERR of mailchecker.rb to any file.

+You can use configuration file about user defined filtering.